Bixilon/Minosoft/doc/rendering/world_renderer.md

   - Build biome cache only in render distance
   - Update neighbour chunks if needed
   - Reduce memory usage
-  - Limit preparing tasks (to loaded chunks per frame, or similar)
   - Unload on minimize
   - Biomes: Check if chunk is single biome
   - Texture rotation in hopper